udia-software/rumbella/README.md

 Rumbl application from `Programming Phoenix Productive |> Reliable |> Fast` by Chris McCord, Bruce Tate, and José Valim
 * Book can be found at [pragprog.com](https://pragprog.com/book/phoenix/programming-phoenix)
-* Additional changes (for deprecation) was taken in part from [harfangk.github.io](https://harfangk.github.io/2016/10/09/programming-phoenix-example-code-issues.html)
+* Additional changes (for deprecation warnings) was taken in part from [harfangk.github.io](https://harfangk.github.io/2016/10/09/programming-phoenix-example-code-issues.html)
 * Refactored into an umbrella application as of Chapter 12 (hence the name Rumbl/Rumbella)

 ## Development & Production Configuration Secrets